nerd190/migrator/README.md

 ---
 #### DESCRIPTION

 This is a ROM migration utility.
 On the flip side, it is a full backup solution, thanks to rsync and OpenSSH capabilities.
+Note: this is in no way associated, nor does it have anything to do with the app "Migrate".
+While both have similar goals, they work differently and are not developed by the same individual/group.

+Regarding backups, these are just a secondary feature - the other side of the coin.
+You don't need to backup anything before using the data migration (and automatic factory reset) feature.
+In fact, even if you don't have the module installed, flashing it twice from recovery triggers data migration and factory reset.
+This is because apps are not copied (this takes time).
+Instead, they are moved to a location that is not wiped out by a regular factory reset.
+As you can imagine, this process is completed in seconds.

+Next, during the automatic factory reset, select data is left intact.
+Refer to the `NOTES/TIPS` section below for details.

+Finally, upon boot, apps are reinstalled (because recompilation is necessary) and respective data - instantly moved back to /data/data/.
+Symbolic links and filesystem permissions are handled afterwards.